 Exercises and games, like those in the Follow That Dot game pack, help stimulate and activate the right brain's visual imaging and mass memory capabilities and create strong connections to the left brain's conscious recall functions.
 Speed reading is your child's ability to store the "image" of pages or blocks of text through the subconscious right brain, and then recall the information from those pages through the conscious left brain.

 Click here to see our eye tracking right brain computer game pack for children.
+Watch a demonstration of the game below:

 Testimonials on this game pack: